 Resident companies, as well as resident commercial partnerships, are also subject to Italian local operating profit tax (IRAP) applied at a variable rate starting from 3.9% (the IRAP rate depends, inter alia, on the kind of activities performed and on the regions where the entities operate) on a taxable base equal to the "operating profits" (net value of production) as shown in the profit and loss account.

 Resident companies are taxed on their worldwide income, whilst non-resident entities are subject to IRES only on Italian-sourced income.

 All income derived by companies that carry on business activities is considered business income and is subject to IRES.

-The IRES taxable base is the worldwide income shown on the profit and loss account prepared for the relevant fiscal year according to company law rules and adjusted according to the tax law provisions concerning business income.
+The IRES taxable base is the worldwide income shown on the profit and loss account prepared for the relevant FY according to company law rules and adjusted according to the tax law provisions concerning business income.

 The taxable period for IRES purposes is the company’s FY as determined by law or the articles of association.
 If the FY is not so determined, or if it is longer than two years, the taxable period is the calendar year.

 As per the general rule applicable to the determination of "business income", companies may deduct costs and expenses only if they are incurred for the production of income.
 Such general principle defines the so-called concept of inherence.
-Accordingly, any cost or expense shall be deductible from the taxable income if they are functional to the business activity, even if they are not strictly related to a specific revenue.
+Accordingly, any cost or expense shall be deductible from the taxable income if it is functional to the business activity, even if it is not strictly related to a specific revenue.
 This rule does not apply to certain deductible items, such as interest subject to a special rule, certain taxes, social security contributions and costs incurred for the general benefit of employees (eg, recreational facilities).